das-developers/das2dlm/README.md

 Das2dlm is an IDL (Interactive Data Language) DLM (Dynamically Loadable Module) that provides bindings for the [das2C](https://github.com/das-developers/das2C) library.
 It is compatable with IDL 8.0 or newer.
-Once installed, das2dlm functions are new IDL system rountines and thus do not required any specific initialization calls such as [linkimage](https://www.harrisgeospatial.com/docs/using_idl_LinkImage.html).
+Once installed, das2dlm functions are new IDL system rountines and thus do not require any specific initialization calls such as [linkimage](https://www.harrisgeospatial.com/docs/using_idl_LinkImage.html).

 ## Current Functionality